 Darius, a senior studying public health, is the founder and creator of the clothing brand, People of Colour.
-The mission of the brand is to create unity among the POC community and to educate and generate conversation on topics relating to racism and discrimination.
+The mission of the brand is to create unity among the people of color community and to educate and generate conversations on topics relating to racism and discrimination.

 The brand developed as a result of Darius’ experiences as an African-American student on the OSU campus.
 Originally born in Nashville, Tennessee, raised in Atlanta, Georgia, and employed in the military in Arkansas, Darius explained the “culture shock” he experienced after his move to Corvallis.
 He stated that when he arrived on the OSU campus, it took him three days to see another black student.